-ASCA Pilot Program Participation
+ASCA Program Participation

-Compatible Electronics, Inc. is a testing laboratory participant under the United States Food and Drug Administration’s Accreditation Scheme for Conformity Assessment (FDA ASCA) pilot program.
+Compatible Electronics, Inc. is a testing laboratory participant under the United States Food and Drug Administration’s Accreditation Scheme for Conformity Assessment (FDA ASCA) program.
 We are listed under ASCA ID# TL-80, TL-81 and TL-82.

 Please see the FDA ASCA-Accredited Testing Laboratories listing page

-ASCA-Accredited testing laboratories are ISO/IEC 17025 accredited testing laboratories with the inclusion of the FDA ASCA program specifications associated to ASCA eligible standards and test methods within their scope and listed by the FDA as a qualified testing laboratory participant in the ASCA Pilot program.
-Such laboratories are eligible to label their testing as having been conducted under the ASCA Pilot for FDA-recognized consensus standards and submit an ASCA summary report.
+ASCA-Accredited testing laboratories are ISO/IEC 17025 accredited testing laboratories with the inclusion of the FDA ASCA program specifications associated to ASCA eligible standards and test methods within their scope and listed by the FDA as a qualified testing laboratory participant in the ASCA program.
+Such laboratories are eligible to label their testing as having been conducted under the ASCA for FDA-recognized consensus standards and submit an ASCA summary report.

-FDA ASCA Pilot program for Test Labs
+FDA ASCA program for Test Labs

 Test Plan Development And A Test Lab’s Role In Interacting With Manufacturers